netanoir/da4a/_actions/encampments/mauna-kea/mauna-kea.md

 The letter’s authors asked fellow astronomers to consider “the methods by which we are getting the telescope on the mountain in the first place.”

 ![TKTK](blockade-2014.jpg)
 > On October 7, 2014 Hawaiian cultural practitioners, environmentalists, and activists gather to stand in solidarity against the groundbreaking ceremony for the Thirty Meter Telescope (TMT). #buildingTMT #aoleTMT.
-Photo via Occupy Hilo/Flickr.
+Image via [Occupy Hilo/Flickr](https://www.flickr.com/photos/occupyhilo/15512231342/).

 “Armed or not, the military and the police have become involved in the project’s deliberations with the protectors of Mauna Kea,” they wrote.
 The letter urged fellow astronomers “to consider whether the future of our field is worth the damage to our relationship” to Native Hawaiians.